kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 ### Workload cluster templates

-An infrastructure provider could publish a **cluster templates** file to be used by `clusterctl config cluster`.
+An infrastructure provider could publish a **cluster templates** file to be used by `clusterctl generate cluster`.
 This is single YAML with _all_ the objects required to create a new workload cluster.

 The following rules apply: